 CBM Australia congratulates our team in Vietnam and their partner organisation – the Aid for Social Protection Foundation – on being awarded the prestigious international 2022 Zero Project Award.
 The project was one of 76 awardees from 381 nominations.

 This international award recognises organisations who are bringing useful changes that benefit people with disabilities and promote their rights.
-Their community based inclusive development (CBID) project ‘Promotion of Disability-Inclusive and Disaster Prepared Communities’, won an award for its innovative approach to mitigating the dangers of natural disasters for people with disabilities.
+Their community based inclusive development (CBID) project ‘Promotion of Disability-Inclusive and Disaster Prepared Communities’, won an award for its innovative approach to mitigating the dangers of disaster events for people with disabilities.

-The project follows CBM’s CBID approach, which focuses on removing the barriers causing exclusion for people with disabilities in all aspects of daily life.
+The project followed CBM’s CBID approach, which focuses on removing the barriers causing exclusion for people with disabilities in all aspects of daily life.
 This is especially important in disaster prone areas.